balantaim/contacts-app/README.md

 ### Install loading spinner

 > [!WARNING]
-> Current supported version is Angular 17.
-Keep in mind that some features may not work!
+> Check if your Angular version is supported for ngx-spinner!

 npm install ngx-spinner --save